 3. CHANGE FOCUS:

-A quick and easy shift for us that incorporates all three of these is to take a brisk walk while listening to inspiring podcasts and audiobooks by energetic and awesome creatives.
+A quick and easy shift for us that incorporates all three of these is to take a brisk walk while listening to inspiring podcasts and audiobooks by energetic and awesome creators.
 Change your focus from what’s wrong to what’s right.
 Imbue your attitude with gratitude and that little shift will make a world of difference.

 Keep practicing these things daily.
 Even one of these per day will make a positive difference over time.
 The day is the way to achieve your dreams, one step at a time… one day at a time.

 Persistence wears down resistance.
 Those who don’t make it didn’t keep going.
 What if it takes twice as long as you’re hoping…?
 You’re still going to arrive in that future anyway, and if you keep on going, testing and tweaking in the journey, you will arrive further along than if you gave up.